YouTube SEO: How to Optimize Your Channel for Visibility

 One of those is the sidebar to the right of any video you’re watching.
 (Unless you’ve turned that default setting off.)

-Another location that recommended videos show up on is your homepage:
+Another location that recommended videos show up on is on your homepage:

 YouTube Shorts

-They’re designed to be viewed in a vertical format and are uploaded directly from the YouTube app.
+They’re designed to be viewed in a vertical format (i.e., mobile devices) and are uploaded directly from the YouTube app.

-And YouTube reserves a spot at the top of its navigation for YouTube Shorts.
+And YouTube keeps a spot at the top of its navigation for Shorts.

-YouTube introduced Shorts in 2021—arguably inspired by TikTok.
-So, they’re competing with TikTok for market share.
-And reached 2 billion monthly active usersin July 2023, according to Statista.
+YouTube introduced Shorts in 2021—arguably inspired by the success of TikTok and Instagram Reels.
+And reached 2 billion monthly active users in July 2023, according to Statista.

 In other words: It’s a good idea to do what you can to show up here, too.